beaubyte/bt-le-investigator/README.md

 [[docs/database_structure.png]]

-The schema must be called bluetooth, as part of the investigator table.
+The schema must be called bluetooth.
 A file with the schema called `investigator-schema.sql` has been included to help with the construction of the database.
 Replace `[user]` with the user in your PostgreSQL database with permissions to insert and delete from the database.